zeliant/home-assistant-addons/autossh/DOCS.md

 A key pair is generated when the container is first initialized in your environment.
 Set this to `true` if you even need to urge to regenerate a key.

+### Option: `pem_file`

+Provide a private key in PEM format instead of generating it.
+Paste the PEM file content here.